deepak-dewani/Python-for-everybody/Readme.md

 # Coding List
 1. Hello World
-2. Use of condition operator
+2. Use of conditional operator
 3. Taking example of conditional operator(Odd and Even)